International Liaison Department of the Communist International: Personnel

 In France, the head was Henry Robinson, director of French Communist Party intelligence department and the OMS in Western Europe.

 In Austria, an early head was Jakob Rudnik; by 1929, Arnold Deutsch was a member there.
 Deutsch traveled to Romania, Greece, British Palestine, and French Syria for the OMS.
 While in Austria, Kim Philby may have served as an OMS courier.

-In Denmark, an OMS agent was Richard Jensen, supported by George Mink (also known to Whittaker Chambers in New York City).)
+In Denmark, an OMS agent was Richard Jensen, supported by George Mink (also known to Whittaker Chambers in New York City).

 In the Netherlands, the head was Henk Sneevliet.

-In the UK, an OMS agent trained in radio and photography was Kitty Harris, some time mistress of the American Earl Browder; she handled Donald Maclean (spy).
+In the UK, an OMS agent trained in radio and photography was Kitty Harris, some time mistress of Earl Browder; she handled Donald Maclean.

 In China, the head was "a Russian comrade who passed himself off as an emigre" and was a friend of Arthur Ewert.
 In 1931, when Sorge arrived in Shanghai, OMS agents Agnes Smedley and Ruth Werner supported him.
 The arrest of Joseph Ducroux in 1931 in Shanghai hurt the position of the OMS globally.
 The "Noulens Affairs" over OMS spy Jakob Rudnik in the same year further undermined the OMS's stance.
 (In his memoir, Whittaker Chambers refers to the "Noulens Affair" as the "Robinson-Rubens Case".)

 In Turkey, the head in the early 1920s was Mikhail Trilisser.